Where to Purchase Gap Insurance for Your Car

 If you aren't sure where to find your gap insurance, and you would like some help, or feel pressured to purchase it at the dealer, you can contact your insurance representative or state insurance commissioner for further help or guidance on your options.

-If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank or lessor the money out of your pocket, because your insurance policy only pays the actual cash value of the vehicle at the time of an accident or claim, and not what you owe on it.
+If you have a total loss, or someone steals your car and the value of your car is less than what you owe, you would owe the lienholder, bank, or lessor the money out of your pocket.
+This is because your insurance policy only pays the actual cash value of the vehicle at the time of an accident or claim, and not what you owe on it.

 Do You Have to Buy Gap Insurance?

-Many people get the sense that they have to purchase gap insurance, however you are not obligated to buy gap insurance as part of minimum car insurance requirements.
-You can read more about gap insurance and your rights, as well as some information to help you decide if you need gap insurance in our article "Understanding Gap Insurance and Your Rights"
+Many people get the sense that they have to purchase gap insurance, however you are usually not obligated to buy gap insurance as part of minimum car insurance requirements.
+The exception is if you're leasing a vehicle.
+The terms of your lease agreement may require that you carry gap insurance.

 Check for the Gap Waiver Provision in a Lease Agreement